Koh Jum - An Island A World Away

 Rubber Plantation filled with lines of trees on the island of Koh Jum

 The island has one major road that is fully paved, so there’s no danger of getting lost!
 However, the island is deceptively large and so getting around by scooter is a sensible choice.
-The island does have taxis but either you need to get lucky or arrange them in advance.
+Koh Jum does have taxis but either you need to get lucky and flag a passing one down or arrange them in advance.
 Either way, the taxi costs would soon add up to be more than a scooter rental for the day.

 The quiet main road of Koh Jum is lined with green trees.